Sept. 22 webinar: Patient questions answered

 Even if you are unable to visit them close and in person, you can continue to show your support and caring by sending them a card or gift, a call or video chat, or supporting them on social media.

-The American Society of Transplantation
+The American Society of Transplantation (AST)

 - Recommendations and guidance for organ donor testing

-- Home Monitoring for COVID-19 Exposure or Infection
+- Home monitoring for exposure or infection

-- What Should I Do if I Have COVID-19?
+- What should I do if I have COVID-19?

-- Safer Living During COVID-19: Tips for Transplant Patients
+- Safer living: Tips for transplant patients

-Pediatric Infectious Diseases Society
+- Pediatric Infectious Diseases Society: COVID-19 resources

 COVID-19 and transplant

-New Jan.
+Jan.
 20, 2021: Answering the vaccine-related questions you have been asking, UNOS Chief Medical Officer David Klassen, M.D., addresses COVID-19 concerns for organ donation and transplantation.

 - In your professional opinion, should transplant patients and/or those on the waitlist take the COVID-19 vaccine?